department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 - Existing components used (if creating a new pattern)
 - Guidance (if available)

 Note that code is not required at this step in the process - the main point of documenting here is visibility to other teams.
 However, if you have shared code you can share, great!
-More guidance on the code part of contribution and where to store files can be found here **Link to be added very soon!**.
+[More guidance on the code part of contribution and where to store files can be found here](https://design.va.gov/documentation/developers#contributing-experimental-design-code).

 **If your component or pattern request is rejected**, the council will add notes as to why and what they suggest you do instead on your initial request ticket.